jcsteh/osara/readme.md

 - View: Move cursor right one pixel: Rightarrow
 - Transport: Go to start of project: Control+Home
 - Transport: Go to end of project: Control+End
+- Move edit cursor to start of next measure: Alt+End
+- Move edit cursor to start of current measure: Alt+Home
 - Go forward one measure: PageDown
 - Go back one measure: PageUp
 - Go forward one beat: Control+PageDown